NickMcL/Myaku/README.md

 language which is paramount to getting a native understanding of that bit of language.

 ## Reibun Priorities

-Reibun attempts to solve this issue of context by linking users to high quality native Japanese articles published on the web that demonstrate usage of a bit of lanugage searched for.
+Reibun attempts to solve this issue of context by linking users to high quality native Japanese articles published on the web that demonstrate usage of a bit of language searched for.

 When deciding which articles to return for a search, in addition to article relevance to the searched bit of language, Reibun has the following additional
 priorities:

-* _Accompanying videos and pictures are awesome_
+#### Accompanying videos and pictures are awesome

 Accompanying videos or pictures in articles serve to add even more context to aid in learning the searched bit of language.
-Videos esspecially are given high prioriy.
+Videos especially are given high priority.

-* _The more recent the article, the better_
+#### The more recent the article, the better

-Articles published more recently tend to be about more currently relevent topics in the world which make for more memorable context than old articles about no longer relevant topics.
+Articles published more recently tend to be about more currently relevant topics in the world which make for more memorable context than old articles about no longer relevant topics.

-* _Not too short, not too long_
+#### Not too short, not too long

 Articles that are only a couple hundred characters tend to be too short to give much context, but articles that are many thousands of characters take too much time to read to understand the context, so articles of moderate length (~1000-1500 characters) are prioritized.

-### License Info
+## License Info

 Reibun is licensed under the GNU Affero General Public License v3.0 license.